Kiki Smith: Themes

-Prompted by her father's death in 1980 and by the AIDS death of her sister, the underground actress Beatrice “Bebe” Smith, in 1988, Smith began an ambitious investigation of mortality and the physicality of the human body.
+Prompted by her father's death in 1980, and the subsequent death of her sister the underground actress Beatrice "Bebe" Smith, due to AIDS in 1988, Smith began an ambitious investigation of mortality and the physicality of the human body.
 She has gone on to create works that explore a wide range of human organs; including sculptures of hearts, lungs, stomach, liver and spleen.
 Related to this was her work exploring bodily fluids, which also had social significance as responses to the AIDS crisis (blood) and women's rights (urine, menstrual blood, feces).

 Film

 In 1984 Smith finished a definitively unfinished feminist no wave super8 film, begun in 1981, entitled Cave Girls.
 It was co-directed by Ellen Cooper.

 Printmaking

 Smith has experimented with a wide range of printmaking processes.
 Some of her earliest print works were screen-printed dresses, scarves and shirts, often with images of body parts.
 In association with Colab, Smith printed an array of posters in the early 1980s containing political statements or announcing Colab events, such as her The Island of Negative Utopia poster done for ABC No Rio in 1983.
 In 1988 she created All Souls, a fifteen-foot screen-print work featuring repetitive images of a fetus, an image Smith found in a Japanese anatomy book.
 Smith printed the image in black ink on 36 attached sheets of handmade Thai paper.

 MoMA and the Whitney Museum both have extensive collections of Smith's prints.
 In the Blue Prints series, 1999, Kiki Smith experimented with the aquatint process.
 The Virgin with Dove was achieved with an airbrushed aquatint, an acid resist that protects the copper plate.
 When printed, this technique results in a halo around the Virgin Mary and Holy Spirit.